EkoLabs/react-native-background-downloader/README.md

 # react-native-background-download

-A library for React-Native to help you download large files on iOS and Android both in the foreground and most impotently in the background.
+A library for React-Native to help you download large files on iOS and Android both in the foreground and most importantly in the background.

 ## ToC